Downloads

 Wow! thanks for the great ideas!
 You have saved this non-so-crafty mom.
 My son’s birthday is gonna rock!

-Wow, thank you so much for sharing all this great stuff.
-We’ve done The Amazing Race 2 years in a row at my school and we made up our own templates, but they don’t even begin to compare with what you have available here.
-We’re getting ready to begin our 3rd annual race and I can’t wait to show everyone what I found on your website!
+Wow, thank you so much for all this great stuff.
+We've done The Amazing Race 2 years in a row at my school and we made up our own templates, but they don't even begin to compare with what you have made.
+We're getting ready to begin our 3rd annual race and I can't wait to show everyone what I found!
 Thanks!

 Ran across your website looking for Amazing Race material.
 I am planning to use the AR format instead of the usual egg hunt.
 My 3 grandchildren will have a lot of fun.
 Thanks for all the great ideas!